nichelicorn/romcom/README.md

 ## To do

 ### Project development
-* 3: Creating a new cover

 * 4: Saving & viewing covers
-  * When a user clicks the “Save Cover” button, the current cover will be added to the savedCovers array
   * If a user clicks the “Save Cover” more than once on a single cover, it will still only be saved once (no duplicates)
   * When a user clicks the “View Saved Covers” button, we should see the saved covers section
   * All the covers in the savedCovers array should be displayed in the saved covers section